 Starting in 2015, product deliveries of TPOXXTM have been at a provisional dosage of 600 mg administered twice per day (1,200 mg per day).
 This is a change from the provisional dosage that was in effect when product deliveries were made in 2013 and 2014 (600 mg per day).
-In 2013 and 2014, the provisional dosage of courses delivered to the Strategic Stockpile was 600 mg administered once a day.
 The change in the provisional dosage is based on FDA guidance received by the Company in 2014, subsequent to the delivery of 1.3 million courses of TPOXXTM.
-Based on the current provisional dosage of 600 mg administered twice per day (1,200 mg per day), the Company expects to supplement previously delivered courses of TPOXXTM, at no additional cost to BARDA, with additional dosages so that all of the courses previously delivered to BARDA will be at the new provisional dosage.
-The Company and BARDA agreed to an amendment (the "BARDA Amendment") of the BARDA Contract to reflect the foregoing, which modification was approved by the Bankruptcy Court in April 2015.
-In February 2016, the FDA confirmed (through dose concurrence) its earlier dosage guidance of 600 mg administered twice per day (1,200 mg per day).
+Based on the current provisional dosage of 600 mg administered twice per day (1,200 mg per day), the Company currently expects to supplement previously delivered courses of TPOXXTM, at no additional cost to BARDA, with additional dosages so that all of the courses previously delivered to BARDA will be at the new provisional dosage.
+The

+Company and BARDA agreed to an amendment (the "BARDA Amendment") of the BARDA Contract to reflect the foregoing, which modification was approved by the Bankruptcy Court in April 2015.